roadsidemultimedia/Docs/customize/base-child-theme.md

 */
 ~~~

-Edit any of these items, except for **Template: dms**, which tells Wordpress that this is a child theme of PageLines DMS.
+Edit any of these items, except for **Template: dms**, which tells WordPress that this is a child theme of PageLines DMS.

 ~~~ .php
 /*